 - Introduction: As its name implies, systematic theology is a comprehensive and systematic view of theology.
 The goal of an evangelical Christian systematic theology is to develop a theology that is biblically-based, that covers the main doctrines of Christianity, and that is cohesive.

-From the human perspective, the Bible is a diverse collection of literature written over a long period of time.
+- The Bible: From the human perspective, the Bible is a diverse collection of literature written over a long period of time.
 From a divine perspective, it is the authoritative guide to faith and practice.
 These posts will examine the Bible from both a human and a divine perspective.
-The divine perspective includes inspiration, authority, and truthfulness.
-The human perspective will also examine inspiration, but also its transmission and canonization.

-This page will include articles dealing with the nature and the work of Jesus.
-Who is Jesus?
-The orthodox position in Christianity on the person of Jesus is that he is fully God as well as fully human.
+- Christ: This page will include articles dealing with the nature and the work of Jesus.
+Jesus is fully God as well as fully human.
 He was God from eternity past and will be into eternity future.
 But at his incarnation, he took on human flesh and became like one of us.
 The primary work of Jesus was offering himself as an atoning sacrifice for our sins.

 - The Holy Spirit: The Holy Spirit is the third person of the Trinity, one in essence with the Father and the Son, but distinct in the role he plays in our salvation.
 He brings conviction of sin to the world, enables us to live as believers, and equips us for service in the Kingdom.

 - Salvation: The doctrine of salvation encompasses our initial salvation experience, our walk with Christ, and our final deliverance from the fate of this world.
 This includes the topics of our calling, conversion, regeneration, union with Christ, justification, adoption, sanctification, persistence, and glorification.

 - The Church: What is the church?
 What is its purpose?
 How does the New Testament picture the church?
 What functions should define the church today?
 What form of government should the church have?
 How about baptism and Lord’s Supper.